 CRM and Pipeline Management for Content Marketers: Measuring Success with Lauren Lang

-What is the impact of content marketing on an organization’s success?
-How should content marketers think about their CRM and pipeline management?
-These questions and others like them have become part of a hotly-debated topic across channels where marketers gather to discuss strategy and tactics for helping B2B organizations grow.
+How does content marketing impact an organization’s success?
+How should content marketers think about CRM and pipeline management?
+These questions are hotly debated across channels where marketers gather to discuss strategies and tactics for helping B2B organizations grow.

 According to the Content Marketing Institute (CMI), only 46% of B2B marketers believe their organization is tracking content data effectively.

-In a time when many tech companies in particular are slashing budgets, these marketers are feeling the pressure to, as the cliche says, “do more with less” more than ever before.
-But doing so when you aren’t clear on the impact of your work is something this writer has struggled with at times.
+When many tech companies in particular are slashing budgets, these marketers are feeling the pressure to do a lot more with much less.
+But following this cliché without knowing the impact of your work is something this writer has struggled with at times.

-From that 2023 study, 52% of respondents mentioned the quality of leads, 45% relied on search rankings, 41% used quantity of leads, 32% tracked email subscribers, and 29% tracked the customer acquisition cost (CAC).
+From that 2023 study, 52% of respondents said their organization tracked the quality of leads, 45% relied on search rankings, 41% used quantity of leads, 32% tracked email subscribers, and 29% tracked their customer acquisition cost (CAC).

 Enter Lauren Lang, Director of Content for Uplevel and an experienced marketer with over 10 years of experience in SaaS and AI/ML.